JoviDeCroock/patchy-pilot/README.md

 - Claude Code hooks integration (trigger review on `PostToolUse` or session end)
 - Review history and trend tracking
 - Multi-file focus analysis (changed files + nearby impacted files)
-- Create and open the report by default after a run